Show All Answers

 Unfortunately, too often plants are not maintained by family members and they become over grown and unsightly, or may crack the monument foundations.
 Therefore anything planted in the ground will be removed and disposed of by City staff.

 Plots will have grass seeded after they have settled and been tamped.
 Typically this happens each spring and fall.

 In years past, burials occurred without the use of cement vaults.
 Over time, burial materials would disintegrate, and each year, spring and summers rains cause settling of the ground around these plots.
 New soil is added and tamped to level older plots whenever significant settling is seen to be a safety hazard.

-Please refer to City Policy 56.171.03.12 Monuments Niches and Plaques (PDF) for specific details and instructions.
+Please refer to the Fairview Cemetery Services Policy (PDF) for specific details and instructions.

 All foundations and monuments must be installed / created by a registered monument companies to ensure City standards are followed, and insurance is in place should a neighboring monument be damaged during installation.

 Grass around the columbarium must be mowed in the summer, and snow must be removed in the winter.
 Perpetual care fees cover the associated costs.